dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/management/managing-compute-logs-and-error-messages.md

 ### Other compute log storage options

-For a full list of available compute log storage options, refer to the [Compute log storage docs](/deployment/dagster-instance#compute-log-storage).
+{/* For a full list of available compute log storage options, refer to the [Compute log storage docs](/deployment/dagster-instance#compute-log-storage). */}
+For a full list of available compute log storage options, refer to the [Compute log storage docs](/todo).

 ---